DevInJF/cookiecutter-django-template/{{ cookiecutter.repo_name }}/README.md

     $ pipenv install --ignore-pipfile
     $ npm install

-Make sure you have edited the file `.env` according your local enviroment, then you should be able to run the project.
+Make sure you have edited the `.env` file according your local environment, then you should be able to run the project.

 ## Running